Electromagnetic pulse: Threat pulse simulation

 Sometimes the threat pulse itself is simulated in a repeatable way.
-The pulse may be reproduced at low energy in order to characterise the victim's response prior to damped sinewave injection, or at high energy to recreate the actual threat conditions.
+The pulse may be reproduced at low energy in order to characterise the subject's response prior to damped sinewave injection, or at high energy to recreate the actual threat conditions.
 A small-scale ESD simulator may be hand-held.
 Bench- or room-sized simulators come in a range of designs, depending on the type and level of threat to be generated.

 At the top end of the scale, large outdoor test facilities incorporating high-energy EMP simulators have been built by several countries.
 The largest facilities are able to test whole vehicles including ships and aircraft for their susceptibility to EMP.
 Nearly all of these large EMP simulators used a specialized version of a Marx generator.
 Examples include the huge wooden-structured ATLAS-I simulator (also known as TRESTLE) at Sandia National Labs, New Mexico, which was at one time the world's largest EMP simulator.
 Papers on this and other large EMP simulators used by the United States during the latter part of the Cold War, along with more general information about electromagnetic pulses, are now in the care of the SUMMA Foundation, which is hosted at the University of New Mexico.
 The US Navy also has a large facility called the Electro Magnetic Pulse Radiation Environmental Simulator for Ships I (EMPRESS I).